-Sterile pyuria is the presence of elevated numbers of white cells (>10 white cells/mm3) in urine which appears sterile using standard culture techniques.
+Sterile pyuria is the presence of elevated numbers of white blood cells (>10 white cells/mm3) in urine which appears sterile using standard culture techniques.

 - Sterile pyuria is not an uncommon laboratory finding.
 In one population study, 13.9% of women and 2.6% of men were affected.

 - Sterile pyuria is often found in female patients with symptoms of urinary tract infection (UTI).
 However, these results may be misleading for various reasons:

 - Standard laboratory culture conditions may not be optimal for growth of atypical organisms.